calsaviour/longevity/README.md

 before using a new dataset, but I'm not sure what the performance hit would be from them.
 A ton of the wikidata results had pictures without a figure caption (so there is no picture date to scrape), so my dataset collection script is pretty inefficient because I didn't use SPARQL to filter these.
+A last thing I did is look through the data for rows with crazy life expectancies and spotted a couple bad apples this way.